hombredequeso/ad-checkout/AdCheckout/README.md

 It always adds the default rules onto the end of the rules, for each customer.

 ### Construction of Pricing Rules.
-- The high level pricing rules start in pricingDb.json.
+- The high level representation of the pricing rules starts in pricingDb.json.
 Here, the default retail prices for each item are specified (as 'default' customer).
 Customers with special pricing arrangements then have their special rules.
-- JsonFileDal.GetPricingRules takes pricing rules in JSON format, and turns them into a IPricingRules, suitable to be passed into the PricingRuleRepository.
+- JsonFileDal.GetPricingRules takes pricing rules in JSON format, and turns them into IPricingRules, suitable to be passed into the PricingRuleRepository.
 Here that the pricing format as found in the JSON file gets transformed into pricing rules.